GStreamer/gstreamer/markdown/tutorials/basic/toolkit-integration.md

 /* This function is called when the GUI toolkit creates the physical window that will hold the video.
  * At this point we can retrieve its handler (which has a different meaning depending on the windowing system)
- * and pass it to GStreamer through the GstVideoOverlay interface. */ static void realize_cb (GtkWidget *widget, CustomData *data) {
+ * and pass it to GStreamer through the VideoOverlay interface. */ static void realize_cb (GtkWidget *widget, CustomData *data) {
   GdkWindow *window = gtk_widget_get_window (widget);
   guintptr window_handle;